Ali-Mashni/ICS344-03-G09-Final-Project/Phase2/phase2_report.md

 ---

 ## Step 4: Basic Log Queries

 Initial log searches were performed in Splunk's **Search & Reporting** app using basic SPL (Search Processing Language) queries.

-For example, this query was used to retrieve all logs from the Metasploitable3 VM:
+The first query was broad, designed to ensure that log data from the victim machine was being received properly:

 ```bash
 index=* host="metasploitable3-ub1404"
 ```

-This allowed us to filter and analyze logs related to the attack activity from Phase 1.
+Once data ingestion was confirmed, more focused queries were used in the following sections to isolate specific attack activity, such reverse shell execution.

 ---